-And that trend will continue unless we finally start talking.
-So let’s get started now.
+And that trend will continue UNLESS we finally start talking.
+So let’s get started right NOW.

 Link between D and colon cancer risk revealed

-The truth is, when colorectal or colon cancer is found early enough, in many cases, it can be cured.
+When colorectal or colon cancer is found early enough it can often be cured.
 And just as important, there are steps you can take to reduce your risk of ever having to face this devastating disease in the first place.

 A large international study published in the Journal of the National Institute of Cancer uncovered an unexpected game changer.
 They found a connection between low levels of vitamin D, the sunshine vitamin, and higher rates of colon cancer.

 Keep colon cancer in check with vitamin D

 Researchers took a deeper dive into the data from 17 different studies, which tracked over 17,000 people living on three different continents.
 And that’s when the vitamin D connection emerged.

 They found that the folks who had higher vitamin D levels also had a significantly lower risk of developing the disease.

 In fact, people who regularly took in more than the recommended 600 IU per day of vitamin D had a 22 percent lower risk of a colon cancer diagnosis.